-Federal and international agencies have concluded that the immune system is a potential target of TCE toxicity, but there is no evidence for a mode of action, immune or otherwise, by which TCE causes bladder cancer.
-The following sections provide a comprehensive discussion of studies that have explored the effects of TCE on the immune systems of humans and animals (mostly rodents).
-The findings from these studies are not generalizable, as plaintiffs' experts opine, to informing that TCE causes bladder cancer by affecting the immune system.
-The scientific literature does not support that TCE immunotoxicity has been linked to bladder cancer, and that claim has not been made in any peer-reviewed scientific studies.
+Federal and international agencies have concluded that the immune system is a potential target of TCE toxicity, but there is no evidence for a mode of action, immune or otherwise, by which TCE causes NHL or leukemia.
+The following Sections provide a comprehensive discussion of studies that have explored the effects of TCE on the immune systems of humans and animals (mostly rodents).
+The findings from these studies are not generalizable, as plaintiffs' experts opine, to informing that TCE causes NHL or leukemia by affecting the immune system.
+The scientific literature does not support that TCE immunotoxicity has been linked to NHL or leukemia, and, where that claim has been made in the peer-reviewed scientific literature, the experimental data do not support the assertions made.

-The amassed scientific literature concerning TCE and the human immune system, including the studies listed by Dr. Gilbert in Table II of her report (all of which, and more, are addressed below), does not support the hypothesis that TCE causes bladder cancer through immune/inflammatory mechanisms.
-Dr. Gilbert simply listed eight studies concerning effects of TCE exposure on immune parameters in human subjects (Gilbert Bladder Cancer Report, p.
-21).
+The amassed scientific literature concerning TCE and the human immune system, including the studies listed by Dr. Gilbert in her report (all of which, and more, are addressed below), does not support the hypothesis that TCE causes NHL or leukemia through immune/inflammatory mechanisms.
+Dr. Gilbert simply listed eight studies concerning effects of TCE exposure on immune parameters in human subjects.
 She provided no analysis, discussion or critique of the individual papers or collective literature.
-Summarized in Table 1 below are my conclusions as to these human studies, which is followed by a more in-depth discussion of each study.
+Summarized in Table 1 are my conclusions as to these human studies, which is followed by a more in-depth discussion of each study.